techtanzeel/collado-io/src/markdown/blog/2016/ux-designer/index.md

 ---
-title: "The Designer I Wanted To Be"
+title: 'The Designer I Wanted To Be'
-date: "2016-07-03"
+date: '2016-07-03'
-path: "/blog/2016/designer-i-wanted-to-be"
+path: '/blog/2016/designer-i-wanted-to-be'
-tags: ["ironhack", "idea", "ux", "education"]
+tags: ['ironhack', 'idea', 'memoir', 'ux', 'education']
-featured: "true"
+featured: 'true'
-excerpt: "Despite having been pulled away from explicit design roles as my day job, I have always embraced design principles when making a product or a business decision."
+excerpt: 'Despite having been pulled away from explicit design roles as my day job, I have always embraced design principles when making a product or a business decision.'
 ---

 This fall, at Ironhack, we are introducing a brand new [UX/UI bootcamp](https://www.ironhack.com/en/ux-ui-design-bootcamp).
 Despite this writing has nothing to do with that — well maybe a little bit, but more on that later, it is a great segue to a more personal story that recently has brought back some memories from my 23-year-old self.

 The launch of any new product at Ironhack always involves the industry from the very beginning in order to craft an educational experience that trains students with [valuable skills for employers](/blog/2017/curiosity-trumps-everything).
 Since we started researching for this new bootcamp, we have already met with a lot of companies to understand their needs, reached out to dozens of experts to iterate on the curriculum or [gathered our industry friends](http://www.meetup.com/ironhack-barcelona/events/232025284/) to discuss the importance of UX.

 Because of it, I would say all the team is right now pretty fluent in UX parlance.
 But at a personal level, from the beginning, I was especially passionate about this new bootcamp.
-I kept providing resources, apps, blogs, people doing great work in the field... and consequently, my team kept asking me the (reasonable) question: *how do you know all of this?*
+I kept providing resources, apps, blogs, people doing great work in the field... and consequently, my team kept asking me the (reasonable) question: _how do you know all of this?_

 And I know all this stuff because believe it or not, when I was 23, fresh [out of college](/blog/2013/industrial-engineer), I wanted to become a UX professional.
-Maybe back then I did not coin the exact *UX* term, but it was crystal clear to me that I wanted to be the guy who designed the interactions with products.
+Maybe back then I did not coin the exact _UX_ term, but it was crystal clear to me that I wanted to be the guy who designed the interactions with products.

-Crafting the experience, what actually happens when *you tap that button*, felt absolutely mind-blowing to me.
-Back then I did not understand how this role played out within a team or if it even existed inside a *regular* company, but I loved the idea of designing a holistic experience: Design with capital D.
+Crafting the experience, what actually happens when _you tap that button_, felt absolutely mind-blowing to me.
+Back then I did not understand how this role played out within a team or if it even existed inside a _regular_ company, but I loved the idea of designing a holistic experience: Design with capital D.

 But despite this has been a recurrent theme of mine after college, it is obvious that I have failed to become a UX professional.
 Life routed me to [other paths](/work/iomando), but the obsession with interaction and design, has stuck with me in every single thing I did.